crashb/neon-white-autosplitter/demo/readme.md

-# Neon White Autosplitter
+# Neon White Demo Autosplitter

-The accompanying `neonwhite.asl` file is an autosplitter for Neon White.
-It makes speedruns easier by hooking into the Neon White process and automatically timing your splits.
+The accompanying `neonwhitedemo.asl` file is an autosplitter for the Neon White Demo, released as part of the 2021 Steam Next Fest.
+The demo is no longer available through Steam - consider [purchasing the full game](https://store.steampowered.com/app/1533420/Neon_White/) instead.

 ## Important Information!!!

+* **SINCE THE FULL GAME HAS RELEASED, THIS AUTOSPLITTER WILL NO LONGER BE MAINTAINED.**
 * When using IGT, there may be small discrepancies between your level time in LiveSplit and your level time in the game (up to 2/100 of a second).
     * These discrepancies are because of how the game keeps track of time internally.
 * The autosplitter assumes you are **NOT** playing on a new file. **Play on a save file with the 18 main missions already unlocked.**
 * The autosplitter uses both RTA ("Real Time Attack") and IGT ("In Game Time").
 You can choose which one to compare in LiveSplit:
     * Right-click on LiveSplit > "Compare Against" > "Real Time" / "Game Time"

-This autosplitter is subject to change depending on the community's needs.

 ## Setup